JihunKim900421/Machine-Learning/README.md

 6. PIL.Image
 7. matplotlib.pyplot

-Attached 4 'ubyte file' dataset which is 'mnist binary file'.
-If you want more info check the 'http://yann.lecun.com/exdb/mnist/'.
+If you want to get 'dataset' and get more info, Go to the 'http://yann.lecun.com/exdb/mnist/' and download below train-images-idx3-ubyte.gz train-labels-idx1-ubyte.gz t10k-images-idx3-ubyte.gz t10k-labels-idx1-ubyte.gz

 ------------------------------------------------------